Hope Valley Dam: Overview

+The earth-filled dam wall is 22 m high and 765 m long.
+When full, the reservoir has capacity of 3630 ML and covers 60.3 ha, drawn from a relatively-small catchment area of 3 km2.
+The uncontrolled spillway has a flow capacity of 5 m3/s.

-When completed in 1873, it became the second reservoir constructed in Adelaide and remains the oldest still in use in South Australia.
-It covers 52 ha and is retained behind a 950 m long clay-cored earth wall.
-Water is transferred from the River Torrens via a tunnel and aqueduct.
+The reservoir is fed by water transferred from the River Torrens via a tunnel and aqueduct.
 The river is also used to transfer water from the Kangaroo Creek and Millbrook reservoirs.

 In December 2020, the reservoir was opened to the public for the first time for activities including walking, running, cycling and picnicking.